Selling to a principal and a budget-constrained agent: Discussions

 \section{Discussions}

-We have considered a model where a principal and an agent acquire an object for the firm jointly.
-However, the principal has delegated the participation in the mechanism to the agent with a budget constraint.
-The principal does not question the agent as long as the agent does not violate the budget constraint.
-However, the agent can come back to the principal if the payment exceeds the budget, in which case the principal takes decisions.
+We have considered a model where a manager and an agent acquire an object for the firm jointly.
+However, the manager has delegated the participation in the mechanism to the agent with a budget constraint.
+The manager does not question the agent as long as the agent does not violate the budget constraint.
+However, the agent can come back to the manager if the payment exceeds the budget, in which case the manager takes decisions.
 Besides the agent and the board of directors example highlighted in the paper, there are other settings where such decision-making may be plausible.
 Our results highlight the nuanced, but still simple, nature of the optimal mechanism in such settings.

-As we saw in the example in Section \ref{sec:illust}, the ex-post payoff of the principal in the optimal mechanism can be negative.
-However, the ex-ante payoff the principal in the optimal mechanism may be positive as the example below illustrates.
+As we observed in the example in Section \ref{sec:illust}, the ex-post payoff of the manager in the optimal mechanism can be negative.
+However, the ex-ante payoff the manager in the optimal mechanism may be positive as the example below illustrates.
 We consider an example with $\beta = 1$ and uniform distribution with budget constraint $b = 0.25$.
-In this case, the optimal mechanism is a {\sc post-2} mechanism with $k_1 = k_2 = 0.39$.
-The principal's payoff when agent chooses $(\frac{0.25}{0.39},0.25)$ is given by
+In this case, the optimal mechanism is a {\sc post-2} mechanism with $\kappa_1 = \kappa_2 = 0.39$.
+The manager's payoff when agent chooses $(\frac{0.25}{0.39},0.25)$ is given by